 I didn’t offer them binoculars.

 Although a passionate mouser (with woods behind our backyard, there was a lot of incoming mice to be passionate about), Phoebe developed an odd relationship with a baby squirrel we rescued.
-By the time we realized Bart couldn’t be released, she’s struck up a friendship.
-Over the next 8 years, she sat on the stairs, sometimes for hours, and they stared at each other, engaged in long chatty burbles, trills, and chirps, and touched noses.
+By the time we realized Bart couldn’t be released, she’d struck up a friendship.
+Over the next 8 years, she sat on the stairs, sometimes for hours, as they stared at each other, engaged in long chatty burbles, trills, and chirps, and touched noses.
 After he quietly passed, she still paused on the same step to stare where his cage had been and trill for a few moments.
-The tone was questioning rather than chatty, and she continued doing this until her own last days.
+Her tone was questioning rather than chatty.
+She continued doing this until her own last days.

 Despite what animal experts tell us about feline behavior and intelligence, she didn’t forget Bart, nor did she forget the dogs she outlived.
 I’d seen many dogs weep tears of sorrow, worry, even joy, but she was the first cat I witnessed doing the same.
 We learned never to speak their names in her presence.

 Seventeen years of relationships and interactions more complex than I thought possible for a housecat: intelligent, ornery, mannered, loving.
 How much was innate personality?
 How much was early training?
 A mystery I’ll never solve but one I treasure as I cherished her.

 Hers was a little but full life, well-lived.
 Her final breath was a purr.